Andrew Scott Corbman Barred from Securities Industry – Goodman & Nekvasil P.A, May Recover Investor Losses

 If you lost any money on investments with Andrew Corbman, you may be able to recover your losses from Kovack Securities, Inc. and/or Newbridge Securities Corporation.
 This is because Kovack Securities, Inc. and Newbridge Securities Corporation had a duty to supervise Andrew Corbman.

-Assuming you lost money on investments with Andrew Corbman and believe that the investments may have been unsuitable or otherwise improper for you, we would like to discuss the possibility of your retaining our firm to represent you in an arbitration action against Kovack Securities, Inc. and/or Newbridge Securities Corporation concerning Andrew Corbman’s conduct.
+If you lost money on investments with Andrew Corbman and believe that the investments may have been unsuitable or otherwise improper for you, we would like to discuss the possibility of your retaining our firm to represent you in an arbitration action against Kovack Securities, Inc. and/or Newbridge Securities Corporation concerning Andrew Corbman’s conduct.
 There is no charge for an evaluation of your case.
 Further, we handle our cases on a contingency fee basis.
 This means that unless we recover money for you, we charge no attorney’s fee.
 Unless you recover any money, you pay us nothing, not even the costs and expenses which the firm will advance on your behalf.

+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
 If you lost money on investments with Andrew Corbman and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.

 Keywords: Andrew Scott Corbman, Andrew Corbman, Corbman, Kovack Securities, Kovack, FINRA, Newbridge Securities, Newbridge, Goodman and Nekvasil, Nekvasil, Goodman, Investment, Investor